Interrex

-The interrex (plural interreges) was literally a ruler "between kings" (Latin inter reges) during the Roman Kingdom and the Roman Republic.
-He was in effect a short-term regent.
+The interrex (plural interreges) was an extraordinary magistrate during the Roman Kingdom and Republic.
+Initially, the interrex was appointed after the death of the king of Rome until the election of his successor, hence its name—a ruler "between kings" (inter reges).
+The position was retained during the Republic when both consuls were unable to assume their duties, especially holding elections.
+Interreges ruled for only five days, which often led several of them to be appointed in succession, the record being 15 interreges in 326 BC.
+They were exclusively chosen from among patrician senators, and during the Conflict of the Orders, their appointment was sometimes designed to hinder plebeians from reaching power or passing laws.

+As with the dictatorship, interreges are mostly found until the time of the Second Punic War.
+The position was only resurrected by Sulla in 82 BC so he could become dictator, and between 55 and 52 BC, when Pompey disturbed the constitution for his own benefit.

 History

 The office of interrex was supposedly created following the death of Rome's first king Romulus, and thus its origin is obscured by legend.
 The Senate of the Roman Kingdom was at first unable to choose a new king.
 For the purpose of continuing the government of the city, the Senate, which then consisted of one hundred members, was divided into ten decuriae (groups of ten); and from each of these decuriae one senator was nominated as decurio.
 Each of the ten decuriones in succession held the regal power and its badges for five days as interrex; and if no king had been appointed at the expiration of fifty days, the rotation began anew.
-The period during which they exercised their power was called an interregnum, and on that occasion lasted for one year, after which Numa Pompilius was elected as the new king.
+The period during which they exercised their power was called an interregnum, and on that occasion lasted for one year.
+Thereafter Numa Pompilius was elected as the new king.

 After the death of each subsequent king, an interrex was appointed by the Senate.
 His function was to call a meeting of the Comitia Curiata, which would elect a new king.